zodern/meteor-up/README.md

 ### Verification Port

-If you are deploying under a proxy and need a different deployment verification port, add and environment variable called `VERIFICATION_PORT` with the value of the port you are publishing your application to.
+If you are deploying under a proxy and need a different deployment verification port, add an environment variable called `VERIFICATION_PORT` with the value of the port you are publishing your application to.

 ```js
 meteor: {